splunk/public-o11y-docs/apm/apm-use-cases/custom-metricset.rst

     :width: 100%
     :alt: This screenshot shows how to filter the MetricFinder for metrics related to custom monitoring MetricSets.

+.. _custom-metricset-dashboards:

-Set up charts, dashboards, and alerts for custom dimensions
+Kai sets up charts, dashboards, and alerts for custom dimensions
 ==================================================================
 Kai can also create charts and dashboards that use the custom dimensions Kai created.